vreguraman/DevSecOps-End-to-End-Project/Readme.md

 #### Implementation
 - All tools are installed and configured on the Jenkins server instance.
 - Prometheus and Grafana are set up to run on separate ports to avoid conflicts.
-- Tools like Trivy, TFsec, and OWASP ZAP are containerized or run as CLI tools, leveraging Docker where applicable.
+- Tools like Trivy, TFsec, are containerized or run as CLI tools, leveraging Docker where applicable.

 ---